Mount Martha, Victoria: Present day

-More recently from the 1990s to the present the Mount Martha area has experienced significant population growth particularly in the south with the Martha Cove marina development as well as east towards the Moorooduc Highway.
+More recently from the 1990s to the present the Mount Martha area has experienced significant population growth, particularly in the south with the Martha Cove marina development as well as east towards the Moorooduc Highway.
 This has led to the area being incredibly crowded in Summer, with little or no areas to park.

 Mount Martha is home to a volunteer CFA fire brigade responding on average to 180 calls a year for assistance from the community.
-Incidents range from grass and scrub fires, motor vehicle accidents, to house fires.
+Incidents range from grass and scrub fires and motor vehicle accidents to house fires.

 Martha Cove, a large inland harbour and residential development in Safety Beach, was named after its location in the cove at the foot of Mount Martha.
 The project, which began in 2004, was initially heavily protested by residents.
 After experiencing considerable financial difficulties, Martha Cove recovered and became a thriving residential community.

 Transport

 Peninsula Link and the Mornington Peninsula Freeway are both major arterial routes to both Mount Martha and the Mornington Peninsula, from Melbourne (via the EastLink tollway).